 2. Can I Bend the Truth?

+Using testimonials that exaggerate the truth or make misleading statements is false advertising.
 Customer testimonials should always be an accurate representation of your business.
 Some businesses may ask customers to exaggerate, or some customers may unknowingly make false claims—both of these are false advertising.
 While you can’t police every review site, you are expected to only use true testimonials on your website or marketing materials.
 If a customer makes a claim about your business that isn’t true, don’t use that testimonial, or ask them if they can rephrase.

 3. Can I Tell Customers What To Say?

+You can’t tell your customers what to say in a testimonial.
 The FTC makes clear that testimonials “must reflect the honest opinions, findings, beliefs, or experience of the endorser” (FTC 16 CFR Part 255).
 While it’s okay to pose questions about your business or make suggestions to make customers more comfortable, you cannot tell your customers what to say.

 4. Can I Leave Out The Bad Parts?

+Omitting the unflattering parts of a testimonial or review means distorting the message, which is false advertising.
 You don’t have to use the exact words of the testimonial, but the testimonial “may not be presented out of context or reworded so as to distort in any way the endorser’s opinion or experience.”
 There are better ways to handle negative feedback than covering it up.

 5. Can I Ask For Testimonials?